mhdsakr/AIGEN-Tool/README.md

 oseed is the seed for the random 6 variables chosen out of 7 latches.

 -noABC is an optional parameter which means that we do not want to run ABC and obtain a reduced version.

-For more information, check the readme file in the Test folder.